seanho00/fire/slides/slides.md

 [59](# "ref")
 I tell you, you will never get out<br>
-until you have paid the very last penny.
+until you have paid the very last penny."

 [Luke 12:49-59 (ESV) (p.6/6)](# "ref")